pattisdr/ember-repositories-prototype/README.md

 OSF Repositories

-This is just a sample starter app for prototyping OSF Repositories, an upcoming feature in the Open Science Framework (https://osf.io).
+This is a sample starter app for prototyping OSF Repositories, an upcoming feature in the Open Science Framework (https://osf.io).

 On the OSF, you can organize your research and related materials into projects.